Writing for the Web

 As you worked through the website redesign and development process, you identified your primary audience.
 For many of you, that audience is prospective students.
 Remember that they are always the "me" on your website.

-Don't try to write for prospective students ... and your dean and your faculty and your staff and your current students and your donors.
-You'll just end up diluting your important messages.
-And that makes the message less meaningful for everyone.
+Don't try to write for prospective students and your dean, faculty, staff, current students, and donors.
+You'll just end up diluting your important messages, which makes the message less meaningful for everyone.

 Always go back to your primary audience.
 Write for them and the messages they want to hear.

-Prospective students don't care that some man they don't know named Bob just donated $10 million to your college.
-Let an internal email, your donor publications, and/or Around the O praise Bob for his amazing donation.
+Prospective students don't care that some individual they don't know just donated $10 million to your college.
+Let an internal email, your donor publications, and/or Around the O praise the donor for their amazing donation.

-But on your website, let prospective students know that Bob's donation will provide 10 full scholarships that they can apply for to help them pay for college.
+But on your website, let prospective students know that the donation will provide 10 full scholarships that they can apply for to help them pay for college.

 So, don't just give them meaningless facts, even if your dean or director says you have to announce those facts.
 They want to know why those things matter and... what's in it for them.